dkwolf1/hass-security/docs/TROUBLESHOOTING_DOCKER.md

 > TL;DR; The `master-omnibus` and `latest` tags are almost semantically identical, as I follow a `golden master` development process.
 However if you want to ensure you're only using the latest release, you can change to `latest`

-The CI script used to orchestrate the docker image builds can be found here: https://github.com/AnalogJ/scrutiny/blob/master/.github/workflows/docker-build.yaml#L166-L184
+The CI script used to orchestrate the docker image builds can be found here: https://github.com/hass-security/hass-security/blob/master/.github/workflows/docker-build.yaml#L166-L184

-In general Scrutiny follows a `golden master` development process, which means that the `master` branch is not directly updated (unless its for documentation changes), instead development is done in a feature branch, or committed to the `beta` branch.
+In general Hass-Security follows a `golden master` development process, which means that the `master` branch is not directly updated (unless its for documentation changes), instead development is done in a feature branch, or committed to the `beta` branch.

 As development progresses, and we're satisfied that a feature is complete, and the quality is acceptable,